ZeL-8265-cs/python-learning-journy/README.md

 ## Project Overview
 This project is a simple text-based RPG game developed in Python.

-The player fights against an enemy in a turn-based combat system.
+The player can fight against the enemy in a turn-based combat system.
 Both the player and enemy can attack or use potions to recover health points.

-This project was created as part of my Computer Science learning journey and helped me practise programming logic and game mechanics.
+This project was created as part of my Computer Science learning journey and helped me practise my programming properly and logically

 ---